HUe1998/Hangman_JetbrainsAcademy/README.md

 # Hangman Project - Jetbrains Academy
 This is hangman project of jetbrains academy.
-I've finished this project but forgot to git init first & ended up completing this project.
-I would definitely keep this in mind.
+## How to add more words
+More words could be added by changing the 'word_list' variable.